Commercial model

 $2,499

 The A3 AWD Pro is a Lawn & Garden robot built by Dreame.
 Dreame's first robotic lawn mower series, launched in March 2026.
 The A3 AWD Pro uses OmniSense 3.0 navigation combining 360° 3D LiDAR and a binocular AI camera — no boundary wires or RTK base station required.
 Four independent hub motors provide true all-wheel drive capable of climbing slopes up to 80% (38.7°) and clearing obstacles up to 5.5 cm.
 A dual-blade cutting system offers a 40 cm cutting width with adjustable height from 3 to 10 cm.
 EdgeMaster 2.0 technology trims lawn edges to within approximately 3 cm, reducing manual touch-up work.
 The Garden Guardian safety suite includes live video streaming via app, geofencing alerts, a lift-and-carry alarm, pet protection zones, and AirTag-compatible theft tracking.
 The system recognizes over 300 obstacle types including garden furniture, toys, pets, and people.
-Sold in two variants: A3 AWD Pro 3500 (up to 3,500 m²) and A3 AWD Pro 5000 (up to 5,000 m²).
+Dreame's US store lists three capacity variants: A3 AWD Pro 2500 (0.62 acre), A3 AWD Pro 3500 (0.87 acre), and A3 AWD Pro 5000 (1.20 acres); the German store lists 3500 and 5000 variants.

 At a listed price of $2,599, it positions itself in the mid-range segment of the lawn & garden market.
 See all Dreame robots on the Dreame page.